x70b1/telegraf-apt/README.md

 21  =  outdated, one or more regular updates
 22  =  outdated, one or more security updates
 23  =  outdated, one or more regular updates and one or more security updates

+30  =  unknown support, no updates
+31  =  unknown support, one or more regular updates
+32  =  unknown support, one or more security updates 33  =  unknown support, one or more regular updates and one or more security updates
 ```